telerik/teststudio-docs/docs/automated-tests/elements/frames.md

 ## Frames Identification Priority

-The __Id__, __Name__ and __BaseUrl__ properties of the frame element in Test Studio should match a frame on the page with the same properties.
+The __Id__, __Name__ and __Url__ properties of the frame element in Test Studio should match a frame on the page with the same properties.
 If this logic cannot find any frame on the page, the __Index__ will be used as a back-up search logic.

 * __Id__ and __Name__ accept partial string match, if the used value starts with tilde character (~);
-* __BaseUrl__ is the frame's effective source value and takes into consideration the __UseQuery__ flag; This property also accepts partial match, if the tilde character (~) is used, and can be configured for <a href="/knowledge-base/test-execution-kb/base-url#using-the-baseurl-with-frames" target="_blank">BaseURL set on project level</a>;
+* __BaseUrl__ is the frame's effective source value.
+When __UseQuery__ flag is set to true, _Query_ value is internally appended before comparison.
+This property also accepts partial match, if the tilde character (~) is used, and can be configured for <a href="/knowledge-base/test-execution-kb/base-url#using-the-baseurl-with-frames" target="_blank">BaseURL set on project level</a>;
 * __Index__ - Test Studio sees all frames on the page in a flat list in the order they were loaded and this is how the index for each frame is generated.
-It is zero based and is recommended to use it as last resort;
+It is zero based and is recommended to be used as last resort;

 ## How to Handle Dynamic Frames